eloy02/dispatchers-crm/README.md

 An attempt to create an application for receiving and accounting dispatcher center requests.

 **Attention!
-The project is for training and testing new libraries, technologies, architectural moments and is not suitable for use in product environments.**
+The project is for training and testing new libraries, technologies, architectural moments.**

 **The project is written in my spare time and has no clear time limits**